z669016/adventofcode-2017/README.md

 After this, creating groups (```Set<Program>```) for a specific vertex (Program) or all vertices is simple, as long as you remember which vertices have been visited before.

+## Day 13
+I expect you should be able to calculate if you get caught in the firewall while passing.
+However, I choose to write a simulation and run it, basically brute force the solution.
+It works well for part 1, and of course part two comes with a twist.

+It takes too much time to run the simulation if you also simulate the delays when they increase above 100.000.
+First, I refactored the creation of the Firewall for each try, and stopped the passing at the very first catch in any layer.
+That didn't do the trick, and the program also needed an optimization to skip delays, after all, it's pointless to delay a layer with a range of 15 more 1000 times or more.